PrzemekCichy/Portfolio/README.md

 ### Bot Engine
 Very old code with some terrible stuff going on.
-Nonetheless still cool in some ways. https://gist.github.com/PrzemekCichy/91d676da456eed51b8504ab51dc23f84
+Nonetheless still cool in some ways.
+It supports multiple actions, such as:
+* Finding monsters in nearest proximity and engaging in action
+* Deposit, withdrawal, buying selling
+* Auto disengage upon low health and automatic healing
+* Ability to user define actions for sequential execution.

+https://gist.github.com/PrzemekCichy/91d676da456eed51b8504ab51dc23f84

 #### Chest Interface
-http://imgur.com/a/bHaeY.png
-https://www.youtube.com/watch?v=5w4MbM6sm3g
+Improves the interface of the chest by giving additional buttons and reorganising the view by categories. http://imgur.com/a/bHaeY.png https://www.youtube.com/watch?v=5w4MbM6sm3g

 ### Chain Reaction Sponsored Hackaton - Recom
-Small 24h project that aims to showcase how chainreaction.com could use https://github.com/PrzemekCichy/Javascript-Hackaton-Ecom/blob/master/pagePlugin.js
+Small 24h project that aims to showcase how chainreactioncycles.com could improve their review system. https://github.com/PrzemekCichy/Javascript-Hackaton-Ecom/blob/master/pagePlugin.js